Day 1: Ushuaia

 *In September & April, due to penguin migration, the Isla Magdalena Penguin Colony trip will be replaced by a Zodiac boat trip to the Sea Lion colony at Marta Island.

-*Departures on 16-February-2020 and 6-December-2020 operate a special photography program.
+*Departure on 12th February operates a special photography programme.
 Please note, these will only be available to those signed up to the programme, so please do request this at the point of booking.

 Please contact us for further details of the different cabin types.
 In short: